noah-art3mis/judex/docs/API.md

 import sqlite3

 # Query cases
-with sqlite3.connect("lexicon.db") as conn:
+with sqlite3.connect("judex.db") as conn:
     cursor = conn.cursor()
     cursor.execute("""
         SELECT numero_unico, relator, data_protocolo
         FROM processos
         WHERE classe = 'ADI'
     """)
     results = cursor.fetchall()
 ```

-This API reference provides comprehensive documentation for all public interfaces in the Lexicon system, enabling developers to effectively use and extend the functionality.
+This API reference provides comprehensive documentation for all public interfaces in the judex system, enabling developers to effectively use and extend the functionality.